 - Help with addiction: Medicaid provides treatment for four out of 10 people with opioid addiction.

 - Ensures healthy babies: nearly 50 percent of all births are covered by Medicaid.

 - Prevents infant deaths: Medicaid has contributed to dramatic declines in infant and child mortality in our country since the 1960s.

-- Medicaid covers 1 in 3 children: Medicaid and the Children’s Health Insurance Program cover more than 30 million children in the U.S.
+- Medicaid covers more than 1 in 3 children: Medicaid and the Children’s Health Insurance Program cover 39 percent of children in the U.S.